magn902m/magn902m/README.md

 ## Frontend Developer

-My name is Magnus Nielsen, 22 years old and I love being creative in communication, design and everything about the web.
+I am 22 years old and I love being creative in communication, design and everything about the web.
 On a daily basis, I study at KEA, as a multimedia designer for 3 semesters.
 Where I have chosen the elective frontend design as I have opened my eyes to an exciting world behind coding web.
 I have worked with html, css, js, ui, ux, design and much more on the multimedia designer education.
 I find quite clear, code and ui design most interested of all things in education.

 - 🌍  I'm based in Copenhagen
 - 🖥️  See my portfolio at [Design by Magnus](http://designbymagnus.dk)